vaibhav20325/LibraryManagementSystem/README.md

 * rating
 * review

-I have mainly used forms with POST method for all the buttons except the search button on the home page which uses GET method
+**Access Control**

 I have implemented Access control by using the Django methods .is_authenticated which returns False if the user is not logged in i.e. Anonymous User and .is_staff which checks if the user has staff access (The Librarian and Admin are the only ones with staff status) .
 I have used these to restrict part of the pages from the users.

+**Other Stuff**

+The project has two apps - main and register.
+Register is for the registration stuff, main is for everything else.

+I have mainly used forms with POST method for all the buttons except the search button on the home page which uses GET method

+I have created HTML pages for all the pages that extend from a template page base.html

+The user is interacting with the pages through forms, which sends the responses to a python file view.py inside the main app, which processes these responses and make appropriate mmodifications.